lsst-sqre/sqr-055/index.rst

 #.
 Edit "Self Signup With Approval" enrollment flow
 #.
 Change "Email Confirmation Mode" to ``review`` and save
 #.
 Edit its enrollment attributes
 #.
+Edit the Name attribute

+   - Set :guilabel:`Description` to "Enter the name you are known by professionally (for example, the name you would use on scientific papers)"
-Edit the Name attribute, change its attribute definition to Preferred rather than Official, and make sure that only Given Name is required
+   - Change its attribute definition to Preferred rather than Official
+   - Make sure that only Given Name is required

 #.
+Edit the Email attribute

+   - Set :guilabel:`Description` to "Please use your institutional (university, research institution) email address if possible"
-Edit the Email attribute and change its attribute definition to Preferred rather than Official
+   - Change its attribute definition to Preferred rather than Official

 #.
 Add a new enrollment attribute:

    - Label: ``Users group``